 Health and safety issues

-Aside from Covid, there are all sorts of health and safety issues to take into consideration at your event.
+There are all sorts of health and safety issues to take into consideration at your event.
 Make sure you have a solid health and safety plan in place to cater to all eventualities such as fires, accidents, medical emergencies etc. Ensure you have a first aider on site and that entrances are not blocked in case emergency care is needed.
-Check out the advice from Josh King, Co-Founder of Dependable Forces, on the event safety tips every event organiser should know beyond 2021.

 Gatecrashers are not uncommon, so how will you ensure they are dealt with efficiently?
 What if some attendees have a bit too much to drink?
 You'll also need to consider worst case scenarios - like a terror threat.
 Thoroughly brief your security team so everyone is on the same page and knows exactly how to act when emergency security issues arise.